-Fear makes my heart stutter and my brain screams stop.
+Fear makes my heart stutter and my brain scream stop.
 Hope makes me smile and dream.
-I flip-flop between these two minute to minute.
+I flip-flop between these two minute-to-minute.
 Determination keeps my fingers moving.
 That’s what happens when you let your dreams be bigger than your fears.

 My Soul to Keep launches in six days.
 At times I can hardly believe it.
 This novel has been years in the making.
 Why did it take so long?
 Fear.
 Many different fears.

 The danger warnings I have gotten have varied.
 One danger was that I had exposed too much of my personal life.
 Another was that I would be ridiculed.
 Or I would be put on the spot about beliefs espoused in my book.
 Sometimes the fear was about real situations in my life that had nothing to do with my writing but scared me nonetheless.

 Sometimes the fear drove me away from the work.
 There were days I didn’t even turn on the computer.
 More than once I discovered I had walked away from my desk, without conscious thought.
 I’d return and find my computer on, a sentence half-written.
 Fear had stopped me again.

 When the fear was bigger than my dream, the fear turned me into a ghost.
 Diminished to less than what I could be.
 Ghost me drifted through the day reinforcing how I wasn’t worthy, I couldn’t do it anyway, I should just give up.

 I didn’t give up.
 My determination was stronger.
 My dream came back every time, bigger, stronger.
 I learned the things I needed to learn.
 I wrote reams and reams of words that I’d cut and throw away.
 For a while, fear tried to tell me that the rewriting and throwing away were signs of my fear.
 Some days that may have been true.
 Most days it wasn’t.
 Learning takes practice.

 Six days away from publication fear visits me again.
 It whispers, “No one cares.
 It’ll be a flop.
 You’ll fail.
 Failure will cause you too much pain.”